orthanc-mirrors/orthanc-book/Sphinx/source/plugins/python.rst

 interpreter whose version corresponds to the value of the ``PYTHON_VERSION`` argument that was given to CMake.

+**Remark:** Since version 6.0 of this plugin, the build process requires the `Pystache module <https://pypi.org/project/pystache/>`__ to be installed in the Python environment used by CMake.
+On Debian/Ubuntu environments, it is sufficient to install the ``python3-pystache`` package.
+This dependency is not needed at runtime.

 **Note for OS X:** As indicated by `Stephen Douglas Scotti
 <https://groups.google.com/g/orthanc-users/c/RnmZKFv8FaY/m/HhvOD2A2CAAJ>`__,
 here is a sample invocation of CMake to force the version of Python to